nobodywasishere/VHDLproc/README.md

 Recreation of `vpp` version 2.0.3d which is Copyright (c) 2006-2020 Takashige Sugie <takashige@users.sourceforge.net> and licensed under GPL version 2 or later.
 The latest version of vpp is available [here](https://sourceforge.net/projects/vhdlpp/).

+Note: This does not follow the conditional analysis spec documented in VHDL-2019.

 ## Build and Install

 From Linux, simply make `src/vhdlproc` executable by running `chmod +x src/vhdlproc`.
 Then the program can be run directly via `./src/vhdlproc`.
 Requires the Python libs `os`, `sys`, `random`, `datetime`, and `argparse`.